Sixshaman/DDSTextureLoaderVk/README.md

 * `isCubeMap`:     The address by which, if the image is cubemap, `true` will be written.
 Otherwise, `false` will be written.
 May be `NULL`.

 ## Debug object names
-Similar to DDSTextureLoader, this loader assigns debug object names in the debug mode if `VK_EXT_debug_utils` extension is present.
-To disable debug object labels, define `NO_VK_DEBUG_NAME`.
+Similar to DDSTextureLoader, this loader may assign debug object names in the debug mode.
+Because it requires enabling `VK_EXT_debug_utils` extension, it's disabled by default.
+To enable debug object labels, define `USE_VK_DEBUG_NAME`.

 ## SAL
 Unlike DDSTextureLoader, this loader does not use SAL.
 This is to make the loader cross-platform.

-## Queue families
+## Queue family ownership
-This loader creates the images on the default queue family.
+This loader creates the images on the default queue family (`queueFamilyIndexCount = 0`, `pQueueFamilyIndices = nullptr`).
 The developer is expected to issue `vkCmdPipelineBarrier` command to transfer the queue family ownership if needed.

 ## Using VK_NO_PROTOTYPES
 If the developer uses `VK_NO_PROTOTYPES`, they are expected to include their own prototype definitions in DDSVulkanFunctionsInclude.h.